Poor Catherine Howard

 Still, it was a minor (read: non-fatal) issue compared to her decision to embark on an affair with one of Henry’s gentlemen, Sir.
 Thomas Culpeper.
 There are so many theories as to why she did this.
 Some point to the age difference – of course a nineteen year old with a sordid past would seek some diversion from marriage to an obese tyrant in his 50s.
 Some argue that she was just seeking a son to cement her position – with her background, she knew she would be vulnerable unless and until she birthed a “spare” son.
 Some claim she was being blackmailed.
 And some just believe she was an adrenaline junkie.

-I don’t know why Catherine Howard did what she did (though I have ordered Conor Byrne’s new biography and hope it will explain things!).
+I don’t know why Catherine Howard did what she did.
 I do know it was a stupid risk, mainly because of how badly it backfired.

 * * *